LiamShandog/-Motion-Tracking-Bot/README.md

 - Learn to control hardware with ROS nodes
 - Interface GPIO via pigpio library
 - Build foundations in robotics development

+To do:
+- Set up test nodes to run on laptop (ie. ir_sensor_sim speaker_node_sim) that set fake values and don't depends on pi depencies
+- Set up project in Docker container, to be compatible on 64-bit pi OS